aws-powertools/powertools-lambda-python/docs/we_made_this.md

 This repository provides a working, deployable, open source based, AWS Lambda handler and [AWS CDK](https://aws.amazon.com/cdk/){target="_blank"} Python code.

 This handler embodies Serverless best practices and has all the bells and whistles for a proper production ready handler.
-It uses many of the AWS Lambda Powertools utilities for Python.
+It uses many of the Powertools for AWS Lambda (Python) utilities for Python.

 :material-github: [github.com/ran-isenberg/aws-lambda-handler-cookbook](https://github.com/ran-isenberg/aws-lambda-handler-cookbook){:target="_blank"}